Sami Game Jam 2018

 When Áddjá is gone, who will tell his story?
 When he forgets, who will remember?

-Many aging Sami have their future in institutional care.
+Many aging Saami have their future in institutional care.
 Often the connection to their culture is cut off.
 The languages learned later become forgotten and independent performance weakens.
 Nothing in the new environment reminds them of the life they’ve lived.

 Academic Publications